ujamjar/hardcaml-incrementally/README.md

 * Set inputs and current register and memory state on the incremental graph.
-* Stabalize the incremental graph
+* Stabilize the incremental graph
 * Set next register and memory state on the incremental graph
-* Stabalize
+* Stabilize
 * Read outputs

 # Representing registers